1871fotc/fotc/docs/stories/lilian-cooper-walk.md

 ???+ directions "Directions"

-    From here, retrace your steps and return to the Federation Pavilion.
+    :fontawesome-solid-person-walking-arrow-loop-left:{ .deep-purple } retrace your steps and return to the Federation Pavilion.

 ## Copyright and Attribution